Timeline

 Clock and spire restoration:

-2023
+October 2023

 Smith of Derby restored and restarted our landmark spire clock, Wiltshire Steeplejacks repaired the stonework, and Wiltshire Stonemasons re-carved two intricate pinnacle stones.
 Made possible by The National Lottery Heritage Fund, Bradford on Avon Preservation Trust and community donations.
+The clock restarted on 12th October 2023 at 12 noon.

 -